 Data capture – offer a useful piece of content (e.g. how to reduce your power bills by 80% in 28 days) to download in exchange for their contact details

+To capture leads: could include a tool on the website showing the customer how much they would save if they switched to having a battery.
+User needs to enter email address to be able to use the tool.

 Most people browsing your site are likely to be in the awareness stage of the buyer’s journey, doing research, so not yet ready to buy.
 You want to be able to talk to them again.
 Use inbound marketing automation to re-market with content appropriate to their stage of the buyer’s journey